AlexSacMorane/PFDEM_AC/README.md

 - add rolling resistance
 - increase the user experience (homogenize names, correct english)
 - create a database of initial condition
-- create AI to select algorithm parameters (as neighborhood update frequency, time step, stop criteria, etc...)
+- create AI to select algorithm parameters (as neighborhood update frequency, time step, stop criteria, etc...)n
-- change the initial shape of grain
 - add some quick tests to check the script
 - correct the functions P_is_inside() because if the coordinate y = the coordinate of the vertex, the point is considered outside (even  if it is not the case)